BUMBA MODULAR FRAMEWORK

 DEPENDENCY TRACKING]

 The `/gh/sync-notion` command implements intelligent two-pass synchronization that transforms GitHub issues into structured Notion tasks while preserving dependency relationships.
 The system parses issue body text for dependency syntax ("Depends on #N", "Blocked by #N", "Requires #N"), creates all tasks in a first pass, then links dependencies in a second pass using self-referencing Notion relations.
 This enables a formula-driven "Ready Queue" that automatically surfaces only unblocked work—tasks with no dependencies or all dependencies completed—preventing premature assignment of blocked tasks.
-The sync includes pre-execution status display (last sync time, freshness indicators), post-execution summaries (created/skipped/error counts), retry logic for API rate limits, and complete sync history tracking, creating a production-ready workflow bridge between GitHub's issue tracking and Notion's project management capabilities.
+The sync includes pre-execution status display (last sync time, and freshness indicators), post-execution summaries (created/skipped/error counts), retry logic for API rate limits, and complete sync history tracking, creating a production-ready workflow bridge between GitHub's issue tracking and Notion's project management capabilities.

 One of the most powerful extractions from Bumba became the `design-init` command—a sophisticated initialization system I built after watching developers struggle with the tedious setup required for design-to-code workflows.
 Rather than forcing developers to manually create directories, configure build tools, or wire up complex toolchains, design-init implements an intelligent two-phase architecture: an interactive configuration phase where Claude gathers project context (framework choice, TypeScript usage, output paths, Storybook preferences, layout extraction settings), followed by an automated execution phase handled entirely by hooks.
 The command detects existing project patterns—identifying Next.js configurations, TypeScript setups, or prior design structures—and adapts its recommendations accordingly, creating a personalized onboarding experience that respects what already exists.